clojuredocs/guides/articles/language/core_overview.md

 ;; [1 2 3]
 {% endhighlight %}

-Hash-maps do not have guaranteed ordering, so the location that items are added is irrelevant.
-Sorted maps are sorted directly by the comparator and indifferent to location of addition.
-For maps, `conj` requires a vector of a pair of [key value] to be added to the map.
+Maps do not have guaranteed ordering, so the location that items are added is irrelevant. `conj` requires vectors of [key value] pairs to be added to the map.

 {% highlight clojure %}
 (conj {:a 1 :b 2 :c 3} [:d 4])